-The FAQs below are being updated regularly to reflect these changes and provide further information.
+The FAQs below are updated regularly to reflect changes in advice and guidance and to provide further information.

-Whilst a small number of essential staff are on site we are asking all other staff and students to please stay at home.
+Whilst a small number of essential staff are on site, staff and students continue to work and study from home where possible.

 The global outbreak of coronavirus (COVID-19) is a rapidly changing situation and we recommend you check the latest information published by the UK Government:

 A major incident team at York St John University is closely monitoring the impact of the coronavirus pandemic, working with partner organisations in the city and following Government advice.

 The team is led by Dr Amanda Wilcox, University Secretary and representatives from Health and Safety, HR, IT, Student Life, Registry, Estates, International and the Students’ Union.
 They are coordinating the University’s response as the situation continues.
 The team's priorities are to protect the health of all members of the University community and reduce disruption to University academic activities.

 Any queries for the team should be emailed to firstname.lastname@example.org

 Anyone who is worried about possible contact with coronavirus should self-isolate and call NHS 111.